-Much of India’s retail landscape is characterized by smaller independent ‘mom and pop’ stores.
+Much of India’s retail landscape is characterized by smaller independent “mom and pop shops.”
 The development of ecommerce and increasing consumer sophistication could mean larger brand stores eventually replace these small, independent retailers.
-There’s been some political resistance to foreign retailers entering the Indian market, partly in an effort to protect local vendors.
+There has been some political resistance to foreign retailers entering the Indian market, partly in an effort to protect local vendors.

 Many traditional jewelry sellers aren’t adapting to sell online, or are only doing so half-heartedly.

-Other brands are joining forces with online marketplaces: Ornativa sells across sites such as Snapdeal.
+Other brands are joining forces with online marketplaces: Ornativa sells across sites such as Snapdeal (the local Indian equivalent of an Amazon/Groupon combination).
 This marketplace approach has worked for jewelry in other world markets.
 Worldwide, jewelry is one of the biggest category for ecommerce giant Ebay.